GoogleCloudPlatform/hpc-lab-samples/README.md

 This repo contains various infrastructure options for creating a Baseline environment for HPC workloads.
 This repo is used and managed by Lab Admins/users to provision new Google Cloud projects in an existing Organization.

+> :warning: This is not an officially supported Google product

 > :warning: *Please note that code in this repo is provided only as an example to help guide infrastructure planning, execute Proof of Concept (PoCs), testing and is not intended to be used in production.
 Infrastructure templates are deliberately simplified for clarity and lack significant details required for production-worthy infrastructure implementation.*